elis-wind/google-for-health/README.md

 pip install -r requirements.txt
 ```

-- Create a .env file in the project root with
+- Create a .env file in the  with

 ```
 GOOGLE_CLOUD_PROJECT=your-project-id